-Sprained ankles are among the most common injuries seen in health care provider's offices and emergency departments every day.
+Sprained ankles are among the most common injuries seen in healthcare provider's offices and emergency departments every day.

 When you sprain an ankle, 1 or more ligaments of your ankle become stretched or torn.
-Ankle sprains most often occur when your toes are on the ground, but your heel is up and you are walking on an uneven surface.
+Ankle sprains most often happen when your toes are on the ground, but your heel is up and you are walking on an uneven surface.
 Your ankle can turn inward, damaging the ligaments.

 Ligaments of the ankle provide mechanical stability, allow motion of the joint, and provide a sense of where your ankle joint is.
 The most commonly sprained ligaments are those on the outside of the ankle, on the side farthest from the other ankle.
 But, it is also possible to sprain the ligaments on the inside of the ankle.

 If you think you've sprained your ankle, see your healthcare provider.
 Although in many cases X-rays are not necessary, your healthcare provider may decide that you need 1 to make sure you do not have a fracture and to determine a treatment plan.

 Frequent sprains can lead to arthritis, tendon injury, and an ankle that gives way easily.

 Use the RICE method (rest, ice, compression, and elevation).

 Let the ankle bear weight as best you can, using crutches.

 Move the ankle a bit with your healthcare provider's guidance.